Unclear. Ambiguous. Anonymous. Classified.

 Which brings me to Mozart Group.

 As we observed 11 months ago, Russia’s “further military invasion” has followed the script of the latest post-apocalyptic installment of the Road Warrior franchise.
-The story follows the the archetypical "Western” frontier movie motif, as deepwoken legionnaires rediscover their humanity, travel to a foreign land and help local inhabitants liquidate marauders led by Putin’s chef.
+The story follows the the archetypical "Western” frontier movie motif, as deepwoken legionnaires rediscover their humanity, travel to a foreign land and help local inhabitants liquidate marauders led by Putin’s chef1.

 Oh, and this just in from the wizards at the Pentagon, who briefed U.S. lawmakers about the situation in Ukraine last week.